-The Most Underrated Striker Partnerships in Premier League History
+Most Underrated Striker Partnerships in the Premier League

 Making 'The Noisy Neighbours' Much Louder

 Despite arguably being one of the most important duos in the club's history, very few people remember just how good Sergio Aguero and Edin Dzeko were as a duo up front.
 Leading the line as Manchester City transformed themselves from noisy up-comers to Premier League champions, Dzeko and Aguero's contrasting play styles made them a seriously tough combination for opposing defences to master.